 Potential future treatments

-Another potential treatment for epilepsy being studied at Mayo Clinic is the use of implantable brain stimulation devices.
-In these clinical trials, neurosurgeons implant electrodes into a specific part of your brain.
+Researchers are studying deep brain stimulation as a potential treatment for epilepsy.
+In deep brain stimulation, surgeons implant electrodes into a specific part of your brain.
 The electrodes are connected to a generator implanted in your chest or the skull that sends electrical pulses to your brain and may reduce your seizures.

-Mayo Clinic scientists are also studying stereotactic radiosurgery as a potential treatment for some types of epilepsy.
-In this procedure, doctors direct radiation at the specific area of your brain that's causing your seizure.
+Researchers are also studying stereotactic radiosurgery as a potential treatment for some types of epilepsy.
+In this procedure, doctors direct radiation at the specific area of your brain that is causing your seizure.